linode/apl-core/README.md

 # otomi-stack

-Otomi stack is Otomi's opinionated Kubernetes stack, offering an out of the box operations stack to help manage clusters.
+Otomi Stack is Otomi's opinionated Kubernetes stack, offering an out of the box operations stack to help manage clusters.

 An architecture overview can be found here: [docs/architecture.md](./docs/architecture.md)